Izzywa/Database/README.md

 ## [YouTube Video URL of the project](https://youtu.be/g7YD6gS2-ws)

-# Details on The Project Limitation in Database Migration
+# Details on The Project Limitation
 The project starts of as a final project for an SQL course, thus the database was designed and created in MySQL.
 The following web application, made with Django and React, was made after the database was created to display the practical appliation of the database.